 Considering that I’m a seed fanatic and start most of my plants this way, my post may surprise some people.
-However, I adore starts and it’s not because I don’t adore seeds.
-The fact is that sometimes I prefer to take advantage of the work that someone else has already provided.
+However, I adore starts, and it’s not because I don’t adore seeds.
+But sometimes I prefer to take advantage of the work that someone else has already provided.

 Why You Might Love Vegetable Starts

-Plant starts can be found at your local nursery or garden center and come in 6-packs or in 4″ single plastic containers.
+Plant starts can be found at your local nursery or garden center and come in six-packs or in 4-inch single plastic containers.
 They’re not cheap when compared to seed packets, but they can be well worth it!
 Here’s why:

 1. It’s your first garden.
-It’s true that purchasing starts is limiting because there aren’t as many varieties to choose from if you started from seed.
+It’s true that purchasing starts is limiting because there aren’t as many varieties to choose from as there would be if you started from seed.
 But that’s not always such a big deal.

-As a new gardener, plant starts can give you the confidence to plant a vegetable garden in the first place because you’re beginning with plants that are already well on their way.
+As a new gardener, plant starts can give you the confidence to plant a vegetable garden at all, because you’re beginning with plants that are already well on their way.

 4. Instant gratification.
 You have precious little time to spare at the moment and you need to get that garden in!
 Or maybe you hate planting seeds.
-One thing is for sure, you can hit a nursery at 9:00 AM Saturday morning and have a visible vegetable garden planted and a Margarita on your hand by 7:00 that evening using starts.
+One thing is for sure, you can hit a nursery at 9:00 a.m.
+Saturday morning and have a visible vegetable garden planted and a margarita in your hand by 7:00 that evening using starts.

 5. Skip nail-biting steps.
-Germination, damping off disease, soil temps, light, over-watering, under-watering are all situations that stress gardeners out because they can easily set you back to square one.
+Germination and damping off disease, regulating soil temps and light, worrying about overwatering and under-watering—these are all stressful situations for gardeners because they can easily set you back to square one.
 Skip that stuff.

 7. Less plant loss.
 For all of the reasons above, you will keep more plants alive than you’ll kill when you begin with small vegetable plants as opposed to seeds.

-8. Less tools.
-When you let someone else do the baby-raising, you don’t have to purchase trays, shelves, lights, special seed starting soil, space for tons of seedlings, etc. Assuming that your garden bed is ready — you purchase only the plants, period.
+8. Fewer tools.
+When you let someone else do the baby raising, you don’t have to purchase trays, shelves, lights, special seed-starting soil, space for tons of seedlings, and so on.
+Assuming that your garden bed is ready—you purchase only the plants, period.

 Shopping for Vegetable Starts

 When you’re out shopping for veggie starts, take a look at where they are situated in the garden center.
 Are they in the sun or under a shade cloth?
-If you are purchasing sun-loving vegetables and you find these plants in the nursery under shade cloth, that’s a sign that you will have to harden them off before you plant them into the garden.
+If you are purchasing sun-loving vegetables and you find these plants in the nursery under shade cloth, that’s a sign that you will have to harden them off before you plant them.
 However, ask an employee at the garden center to be sure.

 Slide one of the plants out of the container and check out at the roots in the soil.
-You’re looking for lots of good root growth and yet, not so much that the roots seem crowded or root bound.
+You’re looking for lots of good root growth but not so much that the roots seem crowded or root-bound.

 Comments